Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 ## Set Icons for local notification

 Set the small and large icons that will be used for notifications that are created by the SDK.
-The small icon appears in the status bar and is the secondary image that is displayed shown when the user sees the complete notification in the notification center.
-The large icon will be the primary image that is displayed when the user sees the complete notification in the notification center.
+The small icon appears in the status bar and is the secondary image that is displayed when the user sees the complete notification in the notification center.
+The large icon is the primary image that is displayed when the user sees the complete notification in the notification center.

 {% hint style="info" %}
 Those APIs are Android only.